modernmt/marian-dev/doc/structure.md

 Training is covered by the main `marian` command, with relevant implementation details kept inside the `training` subdirectory.
 Translation is facilitated by code in the `translator` subdirectory and is handled by the `marian-decoder` command, as well as `marian-server` which provides a web-socket service. `marian-scorer` is the tool used to re-score parallel inputs or n-best lists, and uses code in the `rescorer` subdirectory.

-The remaining commands `marian-vocab` and `marian-conv` provide useful auxiliary functions.  `marian-vocab` is a tool to create a vocabulary file from a given text corpus.
+The commands `marian-vocab` and `marian-conv` provide useful auxiliary functions.  `marian-vocab` is a tool to create a vocabulary file from a given text corpus.
 This uses components described in the Data section of this document.
 `marian-conv` exists to convert Marian model files from `.npz`, `.bin` as well as lexical shortlists to binary shortlists.
 It is also possible to use this command to emit an ONNX-compliant model representation.
 In addition to components defined in the Data section, this also makes use of Model specific components.

+The command `marian-swapper` tests the model swapping.

 Finally, the implementation of the command-line-interface for these commands is described in the Utility section.